Napoleonic era

 The Napoleonic era is a period in the history of France and Europe.
-It is generally classified as including the fourth and final stage of the French Revolution, the first being the National Assembly, the second being the Legislative Assembly, and the third being the Directory.
-The Napoleonic era begins roughly with Napoleon Bonaparte's coup d'état, overthrowing the Directory (9 November 1799), establishing the French Consulate, and ends during the Hundred Days and his defeat at the Battle of Waterloo (18 June 1815).
+It is generally classified as including the fourth and final stage of the French Revolution, the first being the National Assembly, the second being the Legislative Assembly, and the third being the French Directory.
+The Napoleonic era begins roughly with Napoleon Bonaparte's coup d'état on 18 Brumaire, overthrowing the Directory (9 November 1799), establishing the French Consulate, and ends during the Hundred Days and his defeat at the Battle of Waterloo (18 June 1815).

 The Congress of Vienna soon set out to restore Europe to pre-French Revolution days.
 Napoleon brought political stability to a land torn by revolution and war.
-He made peace with the Roman Catholic Church and reversed the most radical religious policies of the Convention.
-In 1804 Napoleon promulgated the Civil Code, a revised body of civil law, which also helped stabilize French society.
+He made peace with the Catholic Church (Concordat of 1801) and reversed the most radical religious policies of the National Convention.
+In 1804, Napoleon promulgated the Civil Code, a revised body of civil law, which also helped stabilize French society.
 The Civil Code affirmed the political and legal equality of all adult men and established a merit-based society in which individuals advanced in education and employment because of talent rather than birth or social standing.
 The Civil Code confirmed many of the moderate revolutionary policies of the National Assembly but retracted measures passed by the more radical Convention.
-The code restored patriarchal authority in the family, for example, by making women and children subservient to male heads of households.
+The Civil Code restored patriarchal authority in the family, for example by making women and children subservient to male heads of households.

-Whilst working to stabilise France, Napoleon also sought to extend his authority throughout Europe.
-Napoleon's armies conquered the Iberian and Italian peninsulas, occupied lands, and he forced Austria, Prussia, and Russia to ally with him and respect French hegemony in Europe.
-The United Kingdom refused to recognise French hegemony and continued the war throughout.
+Whilst working to stabilise France, Napoleon sought to extend his authority throughout Europe.
+Napoleon's armies conquered the Iberian peninsula and the Italian peninsula, occupied lands, and he forced Austria, Prussia, and Russia to ally with him and respect French hegemony in Europe.
+The United Kingdom (George III) refused to recognize French hegemony and continued the war throughout.